 Virtual Machines are Generated and Tested by a Consistent Process

 Virtual servers are based on a custom Linux Ubuntu machine image that is updated weekly and tested nightly.
 This image is configured in accordance with the industry-standard CIS Benchmarks and Security Content Automation Protocol (SCAP) recommendations.
 Build configurations and changes are persisted in a source control repository.
 If you need more specifics about our build process and security configuration, please contact us.

 Security Updates are Applied When Available

 Virtual servers are scanned nightly for security-related updates to kernels and official packages.
 During the following business day, the Healthcare Blocks DevOps team reviews the patch list, identifying any potential conflicts and issues, and schedules updates.
 Occasionally, an update requires the virtual server to be rebooted.
 When you establish an SSH connection to your machine, you can run the following command to determine if a reboot is required: ls /var/run/reboot-required.
-If a matching string is returned, you can run the command, sudo su, or coordinate with our support team.
+If a matching string is returned, you can run the command, sudo reboot, or coordinate with our support team.
 Downtime is approximately 30 seconds to 2 minutes depending on the performance characteristics of your machine.